 All recruitment exceptions require review and approval by the unit’s hierarchy and HRM.
-All search waiver requests also require the review and approval by the Office of Institutional Opportunity and Access (IOA).
 A verbal offer to the candidate may not be initiated until appropriate approvals have been received.

 Contact your Shared Service Center (SSC) representative to begin the recruitment exception process.
-Hiring units will be required to provide an updated position description, letter of justification (include salary data), resume or CV of the candidate, and an organizational chart of the unit.
-Determinations of the appropriate official job title and FLSA designation will be made by HRM based on a review of the provided information.
+Hiring units will be required to provide an updated position description, letter of justification (include requested annual salary), resume or CV of the candidate, and an organizational chart of the unit.
+Determinations of the appropriate official job title, salary and FLSA designation will be made by the compensation team in HRM based on a review of the provided information.
 During the HRM review, we will utilize market salary information and work with the units to ensure the salary is equitable and doesn’t create compression within the unit.

 Recruitment Exception Categories

 A search waiver is a type of recruitment exception where the department requests to waive the search process.
 Appointments made without a search will be approved only in exceptional circumstances and must be accompanied by compelling rationale that documents the reasons for not conducting a search.
 A search waiver should not be requested when the hiring authority has a reasonable time period to conduct a search that would attract an adequate pool of qualified candidates.